aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 #### Define Auth Challenge Example

+!!! warning "NOTE "
-> **NOTE:** In this example we are modifying the wrapped dict response fields, so we need to return the json serializable
+    In this example we are modifying the wrapped dict response fields, so we need to return the json serializable wrapped `event.data`

-> wrapped `event.data`
+!!! info "NOTE "
+    This example is based on the AWS Cognito docs for [Define Auth Challenge Lambda Trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-define-auth-challenge.html){target="_blank"}

 === "app.py"